 One of the big pitfalls that trips up otherwise promising students sometime around the beginning of their sophomore year is getting spread too thin, committing to a large number of endeavors that would individually be goods but which together become an anchor that pulls them down.
 Would you rather do a dozen things poorly or three things very well?

 To that end, I strongly suggest you do not join a fraternity or sorority.
 This recommendation is likely to be met with disdain or scorn at LMU—disdain from those freshmen who aspire to join a fraternity or sorority, and scorn from those students who are already members.
 Nevertheless, since this essay may persuade at least a few among the former, I feel compelled to make the point.
 Fraternities and sororities generally work at cross-purposes with your educational goals, or at least with the educational goals you ought to have.
-To explain at length why this is the case would take more space than I’m allocating to this point here; but the argument includes concerns about individuality, social identity, the goals of university experience, hazing and mob mentality, sexual assault, and more.
+To explain at length why this is the case would take more space than I’m allocating to this point here; but the argument includes concerns about misplaced priorities, the goals of university experience, hazing and mob mentality, individuality, social identity, sexual assault, and much more.
 I’m happy to discuss this issue with you if you are interested.